anthonypanzz/rentzone-github-actions-terraform-ecs-project/README.md

 ## Conclusion

-In this project, we successfully deployed a dynamic web application on AWS with a fully automated CI/CD pipeline using GitHub Actions.
+In this project, I successfully deployed a dynamic web application on AWS with a fully automated CI/CD pipeline using GitHub Actions.
 Terraform managed the infrastructure, Docker handled the application containerization, and AWS services such as ECR, EC2, RDS, S3, and ECS Fargate ensured scalability and reliability.